kodevik/SVG-BatteryGauge/README.md

 # SVG-BatteryGauge
-A simple SVG/Javascript battery gauge which displays percentage charge given a voltage range and a voltage.
+A simple SVG/Javascript battery gauge which displays percentage charge given a voltage.
 ## Initialisation
 To initialise a new BatteryGauge, you must declare it as an object with the parameters as below:
 ```